Series Q, Episode 7 - Quests: Part II

 - The miniskirt gets its name from the Mini Cooper.
 Mary Quant, the woman who popularised it, said that the skirt shared many of the qualities of the car: optimistic, exuberant, young and flirty.
 Quant never made any mention of the fact it was small.
 (Forfeit: Because it's small)

 This episode was broadcast in the same week as the death of Stephen Moore, the man who voiced Marvin and whose voice appears in this episode.
-The QI Twitter feed posted this message paying tribute to Moore.
+The QI Twitter account posted this message paying tribute to Moore.

 - Friday 18th October 2019